NREL/fpeam/Documentation.md

 ## GUI user options

-The only GUI option for the fugitive dust module is the run_fugdust flat that controls whether the module is run.
+The only GUI option for the fugitive dust module is the run_fugdust flag that controls whether the module is run.

 ## Advanced user options